 Urgency-based headlines will always grab attention, because it makes the reader anticipate what comes next.
 Consider Upworthy’s well-known headlines:

 Ideally, you want to tailor your message, based on where your customers are in the decision process.

 They’re not going to ignore your headline, because they don’t want to miss out on what’s on the other side of the headline.
-The only way that they can find out is to click and read.
+The only way that they can find their answersis to click and read.